CSCI1090-S24/ps2/README.md

 This respository is nearly empty.
 That's because you will be creating Python programs yourself, putting them (or creating them) in this directory, and pushing and committing them to GitHub.

-This is what my student repo on GitHub looks like after I added, committed, and pushed my four files to GitHub.
+**After you have committed and pushed all your work**, this is what my your repo will look like on GitHub in your browser:

 <img src="img/myrepo.png" width="500">